 No surprises that in third place is a variety that has been a customer favourite for many years.
 The bite-sized fruits are packed with a rich, sweet flavour that won over our taste testers.

-F1 Sweet Petite
+F1 Sweet Petit

-Missing out on the top spot is the cherry sized Sweet Petite.
+Missing out on the top spot is the cherry sized Sweet Petit.
 The deliciously sweet shiny red fruit had out tasters taste buds jumping for joy but it wasn’t quite enough to make it in to first place.

 Tutti-Frutti F1 Cherry

 A brand new introduction for 2018 are the Tutti-Frutti range.
 With varieties that contain a delicate hint of mandarin and red berries, it was the F1 Cherry with its hint of, you guessed it, cherry that beat all other contenders to claim top spot in out taste test.